rosbashlab/TRIBE/docs/source/installation.rst

     #uncompress the genes.gtf
     gunzip genes.gtf.gz

 TRIBE need these two annotation files at different step of the pipeline.
-These files can updated by the user based on their organism and genome build of interest.
+These files can updated by the user based on their organism and genome build of interest:
 * exon_dm3_refflat_20141030.txt: RefSeq annotation from UCSC genome browser (table browser, track: Refseq Genes, table: refFlat, output format: all fields from table).
 * genes.gtf: This is refseq annotation in GTF format for dm3 (`link <https://support.illumina.com/sequencing/sequencing_software/igenome.html>`_).